 Deliver work on time

 Keep track of the time spent working on tasks and stay on schedule with the Teamwork Timer.
-Import tasks directly from Teamwork to start tracking your time.
-Or log billable and non-billable hours spent on tasks directly to Teamwork and complete tasks straight from the Timer app.
+Import tasks or log billable and non-billable hours directly to Teamwork.

 2. Consistently keep your teammates in the loop with performance data